Paddington Bear is a much-loved children’s character from deepest, darkest Peru. He’s also an illegal immigrant.

 “If he had [the passport] on him and it shows he’s got a tourist visa valid for six months then they would ask him a load of questions.
 If he says he’s working, which he probably is, he’d be arrested and taken to a police station and possibly then an immigration detention centre, depending on who’s on the raid and what transport they have available.”

-6. If Paddington was taken to an immigration detention centre then he could be flown home within days, unless he claims asylum or has strong family connections.
+6. Once he’s in an immigration centre then, unless he’s got a Human Rights Act defense or a family reason to stay, then he could be flown home within days, unless he claims asylum or has strong family connections.

 “[Deportation] can be pretty swift unless you’ve got cause to argue.
 He’s come here, he’s worked illegally.
 He might be able to claim asylum if things have changed in his country of origin since his arrival, in which case he needs to claim it immediately.”